 9.1.5 MPDCCH assignment procedure

-A BL/CE UE shall monitor a set of MPDCCH candidates on one or more Narrowbands (described in subclause 6.2.7 of [3]) as configured by higher layer signalling for control information, where monitoring implies attempting to decode each of the MPDCCHs in the set according to all the monitored DCI formats.
-The Narrowband in a subframe used for MPDCCH monitoring is determined as described in [3].
+A BL/CE UE shall monitor a set of MPDCCH candidates on one or more Narrowbands (described in subclause 6.2.7 of MFA TS 36.211 [3]) as configured by higher layer signalling for control information, where monitoring implies attempting to decode each of the MPDCCHs in the set according to all the monitored DCI formats.
+The Narrowband in a subframe used for MPDCCH monitoring is determined as described in MFA TS 36.211 [3].

 A UE that is not a BL/CE UE is not required to monitor MPDCCH.